actualbudget/docs/docs/getting-started/starting-fresh.md

 move the actual funds from your savings account or sell your stocks or global index funds (a few examples of long term saving methods).

-The main difference between For a Rainy Day and Savings goals is that rainy day categories are a must, while savings categories are nice to have or want for our kind of budgeting.
-Your own experiences and approach to saving for a rainy day or longer-term savings may, of course, vary.
+The main difference between For a Rainy Day and Savings goals is that rainy day categories are *a must*.
+In contrast, savings categories are *nice to have or wants*.
+Of course, your own experiences and approach to saving for a rainy day or longer-term savings may vary.

 ### How to Setup Categories